UNITED STATES

 (in thousands, except share and per share amounts)

-In April 2020, the Board of Directors established the GAN Limited 2020 Equity Incentive Plan (“2020 Plan”) which has been approved by the shareholders.
+In April 2020, the Board of Directors established the GAN Limited 2020 Equity Incentive Plan (“2020 Plan”) which has been approved by the Company’s shareholders.
 The 2020 Plan initially provides for grants of up to ordinary shares, which then increases through 2029, by the lesser of % of the previous year’s total outstanding ordinary shares on December 31st or as determined by the Board of Directors, for ordinary shares, incentive share options, nonqualified share options, share appreciation rights, restricted share grants, share units, and other equity awards for issuance to employees, consultants or non-employee directors.
-At March 31, 2022, the 2020 Plan provided for grants of up to ordinary shares and there were ordinary shares available for future issuance under the 2020 Plan.
+At September 30, 2024, the 2020 Plan provided for grants of up to ordinary shares and there were ordinary shares available for future issuance under the 2020 Plan.

 Share Options

-Number of Shares | Weighted Average Exercise Price | Weighted Average Contractual Term | Aggregate Intrinsic Value | |||||||||||||
+Number of | Exercise | Contractual | Intrinsic | |||||||||||||

-Outstanding at December 31, 2021 | $ | $ | ||||||||||||||
+Outstanding at December 31, 2023 | $ | $ | ||||||||||||||

 Granted | ||||||||||||||||